 Brian: We are explicit about our politics when we play shows—we play benefit shows, we explain what our songs are about and what we believe in, sometimes we perform with other speakers, or with banners, or during events like the anarchist bookfairs in New York City and San Francisco.
 In our home town, there aren’t many punks, so the people who come to see us are mostly people from our radical community here.
 But we aren’t as influential or original as Crass was!
 I think that if Crass appeared today, or a band like Crass, they would probably be a noise band, because that is the newest and most unpredictable kind of music right now.
 They would figure out how to make noise music that was accessible to a lot of people and politically explicit at the same time.

-CrimethInc. publications are acting as an introduction to revolutionary ideas in everyday life for many kids and in this sense it’s most successful.
-But a lot of people from the anarchist movement are not taking it seriously, especially things like freeganism or shoplifting, they’re calling it “lifestyle Western pseudo-anarchism” for bored middle-class teenagers, that is not relevant for Eastern European countries like Bulgaria.
+CrimethInc. publications act as an introduction to revolutionary ideas in everyday life for many kids and in this sense it’s most successful.
+But a lot of people from the anarchist movement are not taking it seriously, especially things like freeganism or shoplifting, they’re calling it “lifestyle Western pseudo-anarchism” for bored middle-class teenagers.
 Do you think that anarchism can really mean many things to many people and what would you like people to take away from the ideas represented by CrimethInc.?

 What’s the best lifestyle for humans to live in harmony on this planet and to share it with others?
 Do you think veganism is a conscious and relevant step in the right direction for every citizen in this society?
 Also freeganism as a boycott – don’t you think the boycotts only work if they are organized and done by the masses of people or by the workers, and not by the consumers?